yyn-anson/yyn-anson.github.io/content/project/quick-draw/index.md

 The Quick Draw project is a collaborative initiative developed during the MAIS202 Bootcamp.
 The project focuses on implementing a machine learning model capable of predicting animal labels based on user-uploaded images.
 Leveraging the Google Quick Draw dataset, the application accurately classifies images into 10 distinct animal categories.

+## Demo

+Experience a demonstration of the project by watching the [video on OneDrive](https://1drv.ms/v/s!AsTeUm8lFBiJqScgxRfDuTDqHkml?e=1Gcclh).

 ## Key Features

 - **Real-Time Prediction**: Upload an image and receive immediate, accurate predictions of the animal depicted.